Citycell: Postpaid

 The postpaid plan was branded as Citycell One.
 The Postpaid subscribers enjoy 4 FnF numbers to other operators, 30 sec pulse applicable for all outgoing, Data service etc. in additional.
 Besides, two newly launched postpaid plans are available.

 In Dhaka International Trade fair 2009, Citycell Introduced a postpaid service called VOICE-DATA plan with cheaper tariff voice call and sms on any operator and BTTB (NWD) and 0.25 Tk/minute voice call and sms on any Citycell Number.

 Zoom Ultra

 Zoom Ultra is a data plan where the customer receives an internet dongle to surf the web in the regions which Citycell provides coverage.
 Zoom came with either one of two MODEMs, Huawei EC321 or ZTE MG880+.
 Zoom Ultra utilizes EV-DO technology.
 ZTE AC782 or Tianjian E618 is the dongle given with Zoom Ultra.
 Huawei EC5321 router is also offered for Zoom Ultra service.
 Zoom Ultra provides download speeds up to 512 kbit/s.

 Criticism and penalty

 Citycell has been fined BDT 1.5 billion (150 crore) by the Bangladesh Telecommunication Regulatory Commission for its involvement in illegal VoIP or international call termination.

 Citycell's involvement in illegal VoIP, was discovered in May 2007 during a raid in the company's Mohakhali office by the BTRC.

-In 2023, the government cancelled 2G licence of CityCell.
+In 2023, the government cancelled 2G license of CityCell.